AlgyJr/ios_guides/Using-Gesture-Recognizers.md

 Gesture recognizers are a powerful and easy to use tool for handling user gestures like tap or pinch and performing actions like triggering animations or view changes.
 This is a quick guide for the steps in setting up gesture recognizers.

+### Gesture Recognizer Options

+There are many builtin gesture recognizers in iOS, and you can also create your own.
+Choose one from the following list.

+#### UITapGestureRecognizer.
+Can be configured with the number of required taps to handle single, double, or more taps.

+#### UILongPressGestureRecognizer.
+Can be configured with the required delay to be considered a long press.
+Defaults to 0.5 s.

+#### UIPanGestureRecognizer

+#### UIPinchGestureRecognizer.
+Used for pinch in and pinch out, this gesture recognizer continuously outputs to a `scale` property as the user moves their finger.

+#### UIRotationGestureRecognizer.
+Continuously outputs to `rotation` in radians.

+#### UIScreenEdgePanGestureRecognizer.
+Can be configured with which edge to detect pans from.
+Only detects pan movements that begin from the specified edge.

 ## Add and Configure a Gesture Recognizer in Storyboard

 ### Step 1: Choose a Gesture Recognizer